Julian-Tipler/save-the-whales-flow/src/frontend/Pedigree/README.md

 * I have to grab the pedigree (and nodes) first on the pedigree page
 * I then have to parse through each node and grab the whale information
 * I should just store the pedigree with its non-node data
+* Nodes now have whale data in them!
+And no whale local state needed